 The park is closed Thanksgiving Day, December 25th, and January 1st.

-Palo alto means tall tree or timber in Spanish.
-A ring of tree covered rises circling the low-lying, coastal prairie inspired the name.
+Palo Alto means tall tree or timber in Spanish.
+It is believed a ring of tree covered rises circling the low-lying, coastal prairie may have inspired the name but no one knows for certain.

 Bikes are not allowed on park trails.
 However, you can park here and bike on the Brownsville Historic Battlefield Trail which connects the park to downtown Brownsville.
 Please be aware park gates are locked at 5 p.m..
 Your vehicle must be out of the park by 5 p.m.